Reloadly/reloadly-sdk-nodejs/.github/ISSUE_TEMPLATE/bug-report.md

 ## Your Environment
 <!--- Include as many relevant details about the environment where the bug was discovered -->
-* Reloadly Java SDK version used:
+* Reloadly NodeJS SDK version used:
-* JDK version used:
+* NodeJS Version used:
 * Operating System and version: